 Do you know the signs of lactose intolerance?

-In fact, 65% of Americans have a reduced ability to digest lactose, according to the National Institutes of Health.
-Although dairy intolerance usually begins around the age of 2, many teens and even adults can develop the sensitivity.
+In fact, it is estimated that 50 million Americans are lactose intolerant, according to the National Institutes of Health.
+Although dairy intolerance usually begins around the age of two, many teens and even adults can develop the sensitivity.

 Lactose intolerance is the inability to digest and absorb lactose, a sugar found in dairy products.
 It stems from low or absent levels of an enzyme called lactase found in the small intestine that is designed to break down lactose during digestion.
 Instead of breaking down the sugar, it ferments – which can cause bloating and discomfort.

 Dr. Rockford Yapp, a gastroenterologist at Advocate Good Samaritan Hospital in Downers Grove, Ill., says signs of lactose intolerance usually occur within 30 minutes to two hours after eating or drinking a milk-based product.
 Symptoms include abdominal pain, bloating, cramps, rumbling or gurgling sounds in the stomach, diarrhea, gas and nausea.